Epping Forest Walks: The Best London Day Hike

 Other Epping Forest Walks

-If this 11km circular walk sounds like too much or doesn’t seem challenging enough there are a number of other paths and routes to choose from in Epping Forest.
+If this 11km circular walk sounds like too much or doesn’t seem challenging enough there are many other paths and routes to choose from in Epping Forest.
 There are approximately 284 kilometres of hiking paths in Epping Forest so you certainly won’t run out of options!

-One option for those people wanting a longer Epping Forest walk is to essentially walk around the full perimeter of the park which is approximately 21 kilometres.
+One option for those people wanting a longer walk is to essentially walk around the full perimeter of the park which is approximately 21 kilometres.

 You can also start this route from Chingford station and it takes you through towards Loughton and Theydon Bois.
 If you are relying on the train to get to Epping Forest, you can cut this hike by half by taking the train back from Theydon Bois.